jvmoraiscb/jvmoraiscb/README.md

       <a href="../../../?tab=repositories&q=learning&type=&language=&sort="
         >here</a
       >
-      and usually represent the languages ​​I'm working on in some college subject or some book I found in the library.
+      and usually represent the languages ​​I'm working on at some college subject or some book I found in the library.
 In addition, I have several projects in different languages ​​that can be accessed using the buttons
       below: